Dual diagnosis: Treatment

 Only a small proportion of those with co-occurring disorders actually receive treatment for both disorders.
 Therefore, it was argued that a new approach is needed to enable clinicians, researchers and managers to offer adequate assessment and evidence-based treatments to patients with dual pathology, who cannot be adequately and efficiently managed by cross-referral between psychiatric and addiction services as currently configured and resourced.
 In 2011, it was estimated that only 12.4% of American adults with co-occurring disorders were receiving both mental health and addictions treatment.
 Clients with co-occurring disorders face challenges accessing treatment, as they may be excluded from mental health services if they admit to a substance use problem and vice versa.

 There are multiple approaches to treat concurrent disorders.
 Partial treatment involves treating only the disorder that is considered primary.
 Sequential treatment involves treating the primary disorder first, and then treating the secondary disorder after the primary disorder has been stabilized.
 Parallel treatment involves the client receiving mental health services from one provider, and addictions services from another.

 Integrated treatment involves a seamless blending of interventions into a single coherent treatment package developed with a consistent philosophy and approach among care providers.
 With this approach, both disorders are considered primary.
 Integrated treatment can improve accessibility, service individualization, engagement in treatment, treatment compliance, mental health symptoms, and overall outcomes.
 The Substance Abuse and Mental Health Services Administration in the United States describes integrated treatment as being in the best interests or clients, programs, funders, and systems.
 Green suggested that treatment should be integrated, and a collaborative process between the treatment team and the patient.
 Furthermore, recovery should to be viewed as a marathon rather than a sprint, and methods and outcome goals should be explicit.
+Comprehensive integrated programs commonly combine pharmacotherapy with psychosocial interventions, continuous and coordinated assessment, and long-term relapse-prevention support, with the intensity of services matched to a client's stage of readiness for change.

 A 2019 Cochrane meta-analysis that included 41 randomized controlled trials found no high-quality evidence in support of any one psycho-social intervention over standard care for outcomes such as remaining in treatment, reduction in substance use and/or improvement in global functioning and mental status.